sajjadGG/book-python/django/admin.rst

 .. code-block:: python

-    from django.utils.translation import ugettext_lazy as _
+    from django.utils.translation import gettext_lazy as _
     from grappelli.dashboard import Dashboard
     from grappelli.dashboard import modules